13Legend31/Easy-React/README.md

 npm install
 ```

-Webpack, Style/CSS Loader, and babel are all configured
+Webpack, Style/CSS Loader, and babel are all configured.
+Just install and go!

 To test, run: